Design Heuristic for Parallel Many Server Systems under FCFS-ALIS: Matching under many server scaling

 The following three figures illustrate the operation of our system under FCFS-ALIS in each of the above mentioned three modes:

-In ED mode, all the servers are always busy, customers with enough patience wait a time $W$, and when they reach the head of the queue, they match with the next compatible server.
-Note that customers entering service are still of i.i.d. types, approximately, but with new probabilities $\alpha_{c_i}$, since they are thinned independently by impatience.
+In ED mode, all the servers are always busy, customers with enough patience wait a time $W$, and when they reach the head of the queue, they match with the next compatible server (see Figure \ref{fg1}).
+Note that customers entering service are still of i.i.d. types, approximately, but with new probabilities $\tilde{\alpha}_{c_i}$, since they are thinned independently by impatience.

-In QD mode, there is a queue of idle servers, each server, on completing a service, joins the end of this queue.
+In QD mode, there is a queue of idle servers, each server, on completing a service, joins the end of this queue (see Figure \ref{fg3}).
 A server reaches the head of the queue after an idle time $T$, and matches with the first compatible customer.
 Customers never wait and are of i.i.d. types with probabilities $\alpha_{c_i}$.

-In QED mode, the system alternates infrequently between periods with a queue of customers and periods with a queue of servers.
-All servers are almost always busy, customers immediately enter service or wait a short time, and there are only a few abandonments.
+In QED mode, the system alternates infrequently between periods with a short queue of waiting customers and periods with a short queue of idle servers (see Figure 3).
+All servers are almost always busy, customers immediately enter service or wait a short time, and abandonments are rare.

 The key assumption necessary for the matching rates to be according to the FCFS infinite bipartite matching model is that approximately the sequence of customers entering service has i.i.d. types and the sequence of servers that become available and that start service has i.i.d. types.